modernish/modernish/README.md

-The `return` command exits the block, causing the global variables and settings to be restored and resuming execution at the point immmediately following `endlocal`.
+The `return` command exits the block, causing the global variables and settings to be restored and resuming execution at the point immmediately following `END`.
 This is like a shell function.
-In fact, internally, `setlocal` blocks **are** one-time shell functions that use [the stack](#user-content-the-stack) to save and restore variables and settings.
-Like any shell function, a `setlocal` block exits with the exit status of the last command executed within it or, with the status passed on by or given as an argument to `return`.
+In fact, `LOCAL` blocks **are** one-time shell functions that use [the stack](#user-content-the-stack) to save and restore variables and settings.
+Like any shell function, a `LOCAL` block exits with the exit status of the last command executed within it or, with the status passed on by or given as an argument to `return`.

-The `break` and `continue` commands, when not used within a loop within the block, also exit the block, but always with exit status 0.
-It's preferred to use `return` instead.
-Note that `setlocal` creates a new loop context and you cannot use `break` or `continue` to resume or break from enclosing loops outside the `setlocal` block.
-(Shells with [QRK_BCDANGER](#user-content-quirks) do in fact allow this, preventing `endlocal` from restoring the global settings!
-Shells without this quirk automatically protect against this.)

 Within the block, the positional parameters (`$@`, `$1`, etc.) are always local.
 By default, a copy is inherited from outside the block.
 Any changes to